Relativity free of coordinates

-As discussed in the previous section, within the familiar high-level formalism the concept of a frame manifests itself by means of a position vector \(\mathbf{r}\), Euclidean nature of which is most likely secured by non-relativistic classical physics.
-At least one connection between frames and regularities of classical physics reveals itself in terms of a position vector: Eqs.~\eqref{Newton's second Law} keep their form when one changes a frame B for a frame A in accordance with the transformation rule
+As discussed in the previous section, within the familiar high-level formalism the concept of a physical space manifests itself by means of a position vector \(\mathbf{r}\), Euclidean nature of which is most likely secured by non-relativistic classical physics.
+At least one connection between physical spaces and regularities of classical physics reveals itself in terms of a position vector: Eqs.~\eqref{Newton's second Law} keep their form when one changes a space B for a space A in accordance with the transformation rule

 where \(\mathbf{a}\), \(\mathbf{v}^{(\mathrm{A})}_{\mathrm{B}}\) and \(\tau\) are given parameters.
-Here and hereinafter the superscript (F) indicates that a quantity \(q^{(\mathrm{F})} \) is initially defined in a frame F. (But as far as the transformation \eqref{Galilean transformation} is valid between any pair of frames, one can actually define a position vector \(\mathbf{r}\) in any frame.)
+Here and hereinafter the superscript (F) indicates that a quantity \(q^{(\mathrm{F})} \) is initially defined in a space F. (But as far as the transformation \eqref{Galilean transformation} is valid between any pair of spaces, one can actually define a position vector \(\mathbf{r}\) in any space.)

-From the early days of the relativity theory, the following generalization of the above statement is regarded as a more or less universal principle, called the principle of relativity: The mutual disposition and the relative translational uniform rectilinear motion of two frames cannot manifest itself in the description of physical phenomena within one of these frames.
-Equivalently, physical laws have the same formulations in different (necessarily non-accelerated non-rotating) frames.\cite{first formulation of the relativity principle}
+From the early days of the relativity theory, the following generalization of the above statement is regarded as a more or less universal principle, called the principle of relativity: The mutual disposition and the relative translational uniform rectilinear motion of two spaces cannot manifest itself in the description of physical phenomena within one of these spaces.
+Equivalently, physical laws have the same formulations in different (necessarily non-accelerated non-rotating) spaces.\cite{first formulation of the relativity principle}

 In the context of Newtonian mechanics, the meaning of the relativity principle is plain: translational uniform rectilinear motion of a physical system as a whole with respect to some external (reference) bodies does not affect the motion of the internal parts of the system with respect to each other.
 However, this idea presumes a partition of the physical system that cannot be seamlessly extended to include electromagnetic phenomena since the decomposition of an electromagnetic field into non-interfering components is possible only without electric charges.
 This apparent gap is accompanied (and aggravated) by the fact that the transformation \eqref{Galilean transformation} does not preserve the form of source-free Maxwell's equations.